 The next type of pond is the fiberglass tank.
 This type of fish pond is not commonly used to raise catfish.

-Fiberglass tanks are transparent tanks used under a controlled temperature (most time indoor) before they are being transferred to open space.
+Fiberglass tanks are transparent tanks used under a controlled temperature (most time indoors) before they are transferred to open space.

 Advantages Of Fiberglass Tanks

 - Using a fiberglass tank to raise fish, you can easily manage the activities of the fish because it is transparent.

 - Fiberglass can be expensive to purchase depending on your location

 - You need to employ the service of experts to install a fiberglass tank (which can be expensive)